 On the day SAT scores are released, I wait for the one phone call that never fails: that from a distraught parent who cannot understand why her daughter with a 4.5 GPA received a 1350 on the SAT.
 Teachers and administrators at her daughter’s school may be quick to jump on the test anxiety bandwagon, […]

 It’s something that we’re hearing more and more of recently–students who are submitting both ACT and SAT score to the colleges to which they are applying.
 It seems to be a fairly new phenomenon; it’s something that’s become particularly prevalent (and that we’ve been asked more and more about) in the last couple of years.

-That last summer before senior year is a great one–full of excitement, expectation, and possibility.
+That last summer before senior year is a great one!
+It’s full of excitement, expectation, and possibility.
 It’s the summer before your last year of high school, and your last “real” summer before college.
-Even though it’s a magical time, though, you still need to be planning ahead, particularly if applying to college is on the horizon. […]
+Even though it’s a magical time, you still need to be planning ahead, particularly if the college admissions process is on […]